 - A hard time planning or solving problems

 - Confusion about time or place.
-He may get lost in places he’s been before.
-Once he’s there, he may not know how or why he got to that place.
+They may get lost in places they have been before.
+Once they are there, they may not know how or why they got to that place.

 - Not dressing for the weather